Kotlin/kotlin-by-example/_examples/nullSafety.md

 ---

-In an effort to rid the world of `NullPointerException`, variable types in Kotlin don't allow the assigment of `null`.
+In an effort to rid the world of `NullPointerException`, variable types in Kotlin don't allow the assignment of `null`.

 <div class="sample" markdown="1">